- How Do They Work?

 - Nortriptyline (Pamelor - This drug is no longer available in the US.)

 - Buspirone (Buspar)

 Are Anti-anxiety Drugs Safe If I Am Pregnant or Breastfeeding?

-- Some studies suggest that the use of SSRIs to treat medical conditions during pregnancy may be linked to increased risk of premature births, stillbirths, birth defects, and miscarriage.
+- Some studies suggest that the use of SSRIs to treat medical conditions during pregnancy may be linked to an increased risk of premature births, stillbirths, birth defects, and miscarriage.

 - Benzodiazepines may harm the fetus if taken by pregnant women.
-Benzodiazepines also can enter breast milk and can cause weakness and weight loss in the newborn.
+Benzodiazepines also can enter the breast milk and can cause weakness and weight loss in the newborn.